-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGE IN FUND BALANCE - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES for the year ended June 30, 2017
+A Charter School and Component Unit of the School District of Polk County, Florida RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGE IN FUND BALANCE - GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the year ended June 30, 2018

-NET CHANGE IN FUND BALANCE - TOTAL GOVERNMENTAL FUNDS \$ (39,178) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlay as expenditures.
-However, in the government-wide statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of capital assets recorded in the current period. е 65,404 Depreciation expense on capital assets is reported in the government-wide statement of activities, but they do not require the use of current financial resources.
-Therefore, depreciation expense is not reported as expenditures in governmental funds.
-(29,818) CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ (3,592)
+Amounts reported for governmental activities in the statement of activities are different because: NET CHANGE IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS \$ 28,257 Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of these assets are allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount of capital assets recorded in the current period.
+52,483 This is the amount of depreciation expense recorded in the current period.
+(31,700) This is the book value of capital assets disposed in the current period.
+2 CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 49,042